benchmark-action/github-action-benchmark/README.md

   - [airspeed-velocity Python benchmarking tool](https://github.com/airspeed-velocity/asv)
 - Allow uploading results to metrics services such as [mackerel](https://mackerel.io/)
 - Show extracted benchmark data in the output from this action
+- Improve retry logic on conflict with remote when updating gh-pages branch

 ## License